Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: Simulation Results

-\reee{Fig.~\ref{f-topo-profit} further shows that the maximum expected social welfare with the futures market (under the proposed optimal strategy) may be smaller than the maximum expected social welfare without the futures market (benchmark), when, for example, IRc is large.
+Fig.~\ref{f-topo-profit} further shows that the maximum expected social welfare with the futures market (under the proposed optimal strategy) may be smaller than the maximum expected social welfare without the futures market (benchmark), when, for example, IRc is large.
 That is, accepting contract users in the futures market may reduce the total achieved social welfare, compared to that under a pure spot market.
 Notice that this welfare gap can serve as a guidance used to decide whether or not to accept futures contracts prior to the spectrum allocation optimization considered in this work.
 For example, in this figure, it is more efficient to accept futures contracts when IRc is smaller than 0.2, while it is more efficient in a pure spot market when Irc is larger than 0.2.
-The reason that a hybrid market is worse than a pure spot market is as follows.
-When accepting contracts in the futures market, we can gain certain welfare from the futures market, but lose certain welfare from the spot market, due to the reduction of spectrum allocated to the spot market.
-When IRc is small, the welfare loss in the spot market is {smaller than the welfare gain in the futures market}, since the futures market interferes slightly with the spot market.
-However, when IRc is large, the welfare loss in the spot market may be larger than the welfare gain in the futures market, since the futures market interferes greatly with the spot market. }
+The reason that a hybrid market may be worse than a pure spot market is as follows. \revth{As long as a contract is accepted, the SR has the responsibility to fulfill the contract; otherwise, the contract user will suffer certain utility loss, which harms the entire social welfare.
+In the benchmark case, however, we consider the spot market only, while removing all contract users as well as their impacts on the social welfare.
+That is, in this benchmark case, the SR will not allocate any spectrum to contract users and there will be no penalty for this.}